 Are electronic signatures legal in Hong Kong?

-E-signatures have been legally recognised in Hong Kong since 2000, since the Transactions Ordinance Act of 2000 (“ETO”).
+E-signatures have been legally recognised in Hong Kong since 2000, since the Electronic Transactions Ordinance Act of 2000 (“ETO”).
 Giving businesses the option to use them whilst trading.

 Hong Kong’s legal model is a tiered one.
 This means that Qualified Electronic Signatures are seen as a legal type of e-signature.
 This doesn’t mean that a non-QES e-Signature can’t be submitted in court, but it will need extra evidence to support it.